SeanGroff/eggheadaday/README.md

 ##### Note: Click the tweet share button from the [egghead.io](egghead.io) lesson to easily tweet about the lesson.

 ##### Note: Use the templates in the templates directory to save time.
 Embed your tweet into the template.
 Click the tweet options menu, select embed tweet, copy the provided code.
-Paste it into your post.
+Paste it into your post and strip out the script tag.

 ### Contributions are encouraged to better this project!